Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 ## Key Performance Indicators

-This section will explain an application of a KPI.
-This piece of feedback is critical for understanding how well you are performing (typically against some arbitrary or historic benchmark).
+This section explains an application of a KPI.
+This piece of feedback is critical for understanding how well you are performing, typically against some arbitrary or historical benchmark.
 I'll also refer back to an earlier paragraph about the stock market.
 Analytics is contextual.
 What is a KPI?
 A KPI is a figure that links business performance to some desired outcome.
-For example, in Baseball, the number of walks a player takes is a KPI that will likely predict on-base-percentage.
-Analytics groups can establish a causal link between On-base-percentage and wins^[See the film Moneyball].
+For example, in baseball, the number of walks a player takes is a KPI that will likely predict on-base percentage.
+Analytics groups can establish a causal link between on-base percentage and wins.^[See the film Moneyball.]
 If you are in the market for a player, you might weigh walks more heavily than other metrics.
-On-base-percentage might be a KPI, and walks might be the key to increasing on-base-percentage leading to more wins.
-The following paragraphs will discuss and criticize the most commonly used KPI at clubs: Percap, or average price paid per ticket.
+On-base percentage might be a KPI, and walks might be the key to increasing on-base percentage, leading to more wins.
+The following paragraphs discuss and criticize the most commonly used KPI at clubs: per-cap, or average price paid per ticket.

 It is easy to make incorrect judgments when armed with the blunt instrument of data. __Per-Cap__ (or average ticket price) is likely the worst.
 Per-Cap is a commonly used KPI that is used for comparing the effectiveness of sales and pricing strategy: